ssi-dk/bio_api/README.md

 ### Distance matrices

 The main input for generating a distance matrix is a list of mongo ids for the sequences which must be compared.
-The output is in essence a classic distance matrix with the same ID's on both axis; however, the format is adapted to fit within the JSON standard.
+The output is in essence a classic distance matrix with the same ID's on both axis.

 #### Distance matrix POST request input fields